Using Multi-Year Data: Tips and Cautions

 American Community Survey (ACS)

-ACS data are used to calculate eleven of the Dashboard’s metrics.
+ACS data are used to calculate twelve of the Dashboard’s metrics.
 The Dashboard presents five-year estimates, representing the combination of data collected over a five-year period.
 For example, a 2017 estimate actually is a pooling, or combination, of information collected by the US Census Bureau from 2013, 2014, 2015, 2016 and 2017.
 For further explanation and examples please refer to the U.S. Census Bureau’s publication, “Understanding and Using ACS Single-Year and Multiyear Estimates.”

 Dashboard measures derived from the ACS dataset: